Note: You should noindex /amp/ pages first.

 location ~ /amp/?$ { rewrite ^(.*/)amp/?$ $1 permanent; }

-Where I can find .htaccess file? 🤔
+Where I can find the .htaccess file?

-Which method should I use .htaccess or Redirection?
+Which method should I use .htaccess or redirection?

-My Search Console is still showing 404
+Search Console still showing 404

 I hope this guides helps in fixing 404 for AMP URLs.
 If you have any specific query, please feel free to ask.
 Thanks!